SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-14-veni-veni-paxlovid.md

    fold ratio: 0.93 log10 copies/ml, which in the vernacular is a 10-fold reduction.

    Translation: "ginormous".
 The drug is working by a mechanism of action (reduction in viral load) that is right down at the root cause of the disease.
+It's _extremely_ difficult ot argue that the drug is not doing what it looks like it's doing, namely curing COVID-19.
 4. __Side effects:__  There are always side-effects, sometimes unpleasant, sometimes even fatal.
 The side effects here were described as "mild".
 (But remember: this is a press release, so they _would_ say that, wouldn't they?)